Marvel Super Heroes (role-playing game): Reception

-In the 2007 book Hobby Games: The 100 Best, Steve Kenson commented that "it's a testament to the game's longevity that it still has enthusiastic fan support on the Internet and an active play community more than a decade after its last product was published.
+Marvel Super Heroes was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
+Writer and game designer Steve Kenson commented that "it's a testament to the game's longevity that it still has enthusiastic fan support on the Internet and an active play community more than a decade after its last product was published.
 Even more so that it continues to set a standard by which new superhero roleplaying games are measured.
 Like modern comic book writers and artists following the greats of the Silver Age, modern RPG designers have a tough act to follow."

-Later Marvel RPGs

-Before losing the Marvel license back to Marvel Comics, TSR published a different game using their SAGA System game engine, called the Marvel Super Heroes Adventure Game.
-This version, written by Mike Selinker, was published in the late 1990s as a card-based version of the Marvel role-playing game (though a method of converting characters from the prior format to the SAGA System was included in the core rules).
-Though critically praised in various reviews at the time, it never reached a large market and has since faded into obscurity.